jinujd/Yii2-Billdesk/README.md

 ```

 In the above code , configure the redirect and cancel actions appropriately.
-In the redirect action or cancel action, you can extract the received parameters using
+In the redirect action action, you can extract the received parameters using
 ```
 $params = Yii::$app->billDeskPayment->extractParams();
 ```